Tipser/slate/docs-v3/elements/source/includes/_advanced.md

 In case your articles are managed by a Web CMS and are displayed in WebView you can simply install and use Tipser Elements in your web articles.
 Just follow the instructions from [Tipser Elements](#tipser-elements) or [Tipser Elements React](#tipser-react-elements) sections, depending on your technology of choice.

-The only customization that we recommend is using `disableDialog` option, as described below.
+The only customization that we recommend is using `customUrls.productUrl` configuration, as described below.

 *Replacing dialogs with redirects*

 By default, when a product tile is clicked, it opens a full screen product dialog.
 It may not be desired behavior in your mobile app.
-Set the configuration option: `disableDialog` to `true` to replace the dialog with a _redirect_ to the product page.
+Set the configuration option: `customUrls.productUrl` to a URL containing your product page to a _redirect_ to the product page.
 That way pressing the back button will bring the user back to your article.

 ### Pattern 2: API integration